freddy311082/magaya-cpp-exam/README.md

 ## C++ Exam for applicants

 The purpose of this exam is to measure the developer’s technical knowledge and creativity to build an application across the different architectural layers.
+What we are looking for is Modern C++ code which is well organized and easy to maintain.

 The application will be a simple order management system to control orders placed from customers.
 It must include the following:
 - Add, modify or delete customers